ddnexus/pagy/docs/how-to.md

 ## Pass the page number

-You don't need to explicitly pass the page number to the `pagy` method, because it is pulled in by the `pagy_get_vars` (which is called internally by the `pagy` method).
+You don't need to explicitly pass the page number to the `pagy` method, because it is pulled in by the `pagy_get_page` (which is called internally by the `pagy` method).
 However you can force a `page` number by just passing it to the `pagy` method.
 For
 example: